ED-IP/Milestone-2-Project/README.md

 ### Bugs

 - The navigation bar is not functional when used with small screen sizes.
 - Images on the "What to do section" scales from the top left corner rather than the center of the image.
 - When the site is visualized on small screen devices the elements on the "What to do section" doesn't align correctly.

 ## Deployment

 To deploy the project I have used GitHub Pages.
-The version in use is the master branch.
+To deploy the project from the page for the repository:
+  1. Click on the settings tab.
+  2. Go to the "Pages" section.
+  3. On the Sources section, select the Master branch.

 The address for the deployed project is: https://ed-ip.github.io/Milestone-2-Project/